Quadratic variation and quadratic roughness

 Therefore, $\mathbb{P}\left( \ W\in R^\beta_\pi([0,T],\mathbb{R})\ \right)=1.$ \end{proof} The proof above uses independence of increments, which then implies that the cross-products of increments averages to zero due to a concentration inequality.
-However, the quadratic roughness property also holds also for classes of stochastic processes with dependent increments, as the following example shows: \begin{example}[Quadratic roughness of mixed Brownian motion] Let $H>\frac{1}{2}$ and $\delta >0$ and where $B$ is a Brownian motion and $B^H$ is a fractional Brownian motion with Hurst parameter $H$ on a probability space $(\Omega, {\cal F},\mathbb{P})$.
+However, the quadratic roughness property is a pathwise property, and also holds for classes of stochastic processes with dependent increments, as the following example shows: \begin{example}[Quadratic roughness of mixed Brownian motion] Let $H>\frac{1}{2}$ and $\delta >0$ and where $B$ is a Brownian motion and $B^H$ is a fractional Brownian motion with Hurst parameter $H$ on a probability space $(\Omega, {\cal F},\mathbb{P})$.
 Then for any balanced sequence $(\pi^n)_{n\geq 1}$ of partitions of $[0,T]$ with

 the sample paths of $M^{H,\delta}$ almost-surely satisfy the quadratic roughness property on $[0,T]$: